michaelirey/aws_summarizer/README.md

 Additional Notes
 ==============
+Tags are not hard coded into the application they are exctracted from the header.
+Headers, begining with 'user:' are used as tags.
+This makes the application more flexible when dealing with files with different tag names.

 Unique instances are determined by 'UsageType' which starts with 'BoxUsage'.

 When grouping by tags for the given day, resources without tags are not included in the summary report.